 CSUDH Occupational Therapy Graduate Program Bulgaria

-Stone & Compass is excited to partner for the second year on an exemplary service learning trip with the Graduate program in Occupational Therapy at CSUDH (California State University Dominguez Hills).
+Stone & Compass is excited to partner once again on an exemplary service learning trip with the Graduate program in Occupational Therapy at CSUDH (California State University Dominguez Hills).
 This program offers service to the Elderly Home in Stolat, Bulgaria just a short walk from our 2000 acre center.

 For additional information please contact email@example.com